Applications Accepted: August 1, 2016

 The Midwest Nursing Research Society Foundation is pleased to offer a Founders' Circle Endowment Fund Grant of up to $2,500 each.
 The purpose of the dissertation grant is to encourage dissertation research that advances nursing science and practice.
 Funds are available for quantitative and qualitative research on any topic relevant to nursing science.

 MNRS and the National League for Nursing (NLN) are partnering to support nursing education research.
 The purpose of the MNRS/NLN PhD Dissertation Grant is to: 1) increase the quality and quantity of doctoral dissertations focused on nursing education, 2) advance the science of nursing education, and 3) increase awareness of support for nursing education research by the MNRS and NLN.
 Scholars with dissertation proposals that focus on advancing the science of nursing education are invited to apply.
+As a requirement to apply, doctoral student applicants must have successfully completed the dissertation proposal process, and junior faculty applicants must have completed the terminal degree no more than five years prior to this application.
 Each organization offers a $2,500 grant.
 Applicants have two opportunities.
 MNRS awards a $2,500 grant in the spring; NLN awards a $2,500 grant in the fall.
 Award recipients are encouraged to disseminate their research outcomes.
-Please visit the NLN website for more information.
+Please click here to view NLN's 2012-2015 NLN Research Priorities in Nursing Education and click here to view NLN's grant submissions guidelines.
+We also suggest that you visit the NLN website for more information.

 MNRS/CANS Dissertation Research Grant